warrenmusic/warrenmusic.github.io/_posts/2015-10-22-introduction-to-the-bridge.md

 When we combine the two, there is an explosion we call **musicianship**!

 Stay tuned.
-We'll see exactly what **MUSICIANSHIP** can do for you.
+We'll soon explore exactly what **MUSICIANSHIP** can do for you.